-The agent handler receives data and logs directly from agents, and updates the administration database via the backend.
-The color of the agent handler icon changes according to its resource consumption:
+The agent handler receives data and logs directly from agents, and updates the administration

 Green All agent handlers are operational.
 Orange The average RAM or CPU consumption of one or several agent handlers exceeds 90% (moving average over one hour), or the disk space used exceeds 75%.
 Red The status of one or several agent handlers has not been updated for more than 5 minutes, or the disk space used exceeds 85%.